race-tech/f1-api/README.md

 ## Project Roadmap

 - [x] Create all the basic API endpoints to access the ergast DB
+- [ ] Add a configuration file to the API
 - [ ] Create a complete swagger documentation
 - [ ] Create an automated tool to update the DB in prevision of the ergast deprecated DB for next season
 - [ ] Create a new DB for the F2 championship (maybe even F3 and F1 academy as well as WEC or other championships)